rails-girls-summer-of-code/summer-of-code/guide/projects.md

 <h3 id="q1">What is a good project?</h3>

-<p>A good Open Source project to propose for RGSoC 2015 is:</p>
+<p>A good Open Source project to propose for RGSoC 2015:</p>

 <ul>
+<li>has an open-source license</li>
-<li>established/ developed enough to allow collaboration (beyond the set up phase)
+<li>is established/developed enough to allow collaboration (beyond the set-up phase)</li>
-<li>has a dedicated contact person/ maintainer
+<li>has a dedicated contact person/maintainer</li>
-<li>beginner/junior-friendly (open to newcomers; maintains a inviting, helpful and understanding communication and a non-discriminating environment etc.)
+<li>is beginner/junior-friendly (open to newcomers; maintains a inviting, helpful and understanding communication and a non-discriminating environment etc.)</li>
 </ul>

-<p>Projects will be asked to provide a mentor, who will act as experts in the project's domain.
+<p>Projects will be asked to provide a mentor who will act as an expert in the project's domain.
 However, in their day-to-day work students will be supported by coaches, so the workload for project mentor is limited.</p>

 <h3 id="q2">What is a good mentor?
 What does it entail?</h3>